Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: METHODOLOGY

 \subsection{Kinematics of the \(h\bar{h}\) pair}

-The transverse-momentum distribution of the produced proton–antiproton pair is governed by the photon transverse momenta.
+The transverse-momentum distribution of the produced di-hadron pair is governed by the photon transverse momenta.
 The differential spectrum of a single photon is obtained by integrating the EPA flux over transverse coordinates \cite{brandenburg2021}:

-where \(F\) is the nuclear form factor evaluated with the Woods–Saxon density.
+where \(F\) is the nuclear electromagnetic form factor evaluated with the Woods–Saxon density.
 This approximation provides a sufficiently accurate description for the present study.